 Research Interests Molly E. Brown, PhD

-I recently have begun working with 6th Grain Corporation as their Chief Science Officer.
-6th Grain is a highly innovative and agile digital agriculture technology company with solutions being used by leading input suppliers and other AG holding companies in both low and high-income country settings.
-6th Grain provides high quality, actionable intelligence that will guide focused marketing and infrastructure investments by agricultural companies in Europe, Africa and Asia.
+I recently have begun working part time with 6th Grain Corporation as their Chief Science Officer.
+6th Grain is an innovative and agile digital agriculture technology company with solutions being used by leading input suppliers and other large international companies in both low and high-income country settings.
+6th Grain provides high quality, actionable intelligence via web and mobile device that guides field management, marketing and infrastructure investments by growers and agricultural companies.

 Areas of Interest